 Project Benefits.
-The project is expected to benefit directly the people living in the selected priority townships for fully functional heath service delivery infrastructure investment and people living in the townships affected by conflicts and hard to reach populations (approximately one third of all townships in the country.
+The project is expected to benefit directly the people living in the selected priority townships for fully functional heath service delivery infrastructure investment.
 Indirect beneficiaries are other members of the communities, basic health staff and medical doctors.
 The project is likely to provide benefits to all population groups through an increase in health care financing and improved health systems through policy development, institutional strengthening and capacity building.
 This may particularly be the case for the poor and other persons currently choosing not to use the public health system for economic reasons.
 By improving the quality of health services, enhancing participatory approaches and increasing accountability, it is expected that more people will access health services.

-While universal health care typically involves the continuum of health care through all three tiers, the priority for Myanmar is to strengthen primary health care, which is the first point of access to the system, and is often the only point of access for the most under-served population groups who live in remote areas of Myanmar.
+While universal health care typically involves the continuum of health care through all three tiers, the priority for Myanmar is to strengthen primary health care, which is the first point of access to the system and is often the only point of access for the most under-served population groups who live in remote areas of Myanmar.
 Primary health care interventions have globally shown to be among the most cost-effective and pro-poor interventions in the health sector.

 Project Impacts.
 The provision of health services supported by the project is not expected to have adverse impacts on ethnic minorities or other vulnerable groups as such.
 However, the project presents issues related to equity in access to services and quality of services in areas with ethnic minorities as well as other vulnerable population groups.
-It may pose some risks in areas where ethnic health organizations are operating, either solely (along with NGOs) or in addition to government services, as the proposed project activities may affect their own services or be perceived to affect them.
-Alternative health systems, particular those managed by ethnic health organizations, may have concern about sustainability of their health services in the changing context.
-Health providers, such as NGOs and ethnic health organizations, are operating in addition to the national government's health system.
-The government, particularly at field level (township, village), recognizes the NGOs contribution to reach some hard to reach populations.
-NGOs and other health care providers have health staff that are trained and experienced, but cannot work in the public health system yet due to accreditation issues; in addition, significant numbers of health staff of ethnic minority organization and NGOs may not meet MOHS Burmese language requirements.
+It may pose some risks in areas where ethnic health providers are operating, in addition to government services, as the proposed project activities may affect their own services or be perceived to affect them.
+Alternative health systems, particular those managed by ethnic health providers, may have concern about sustainability of their health services in the changing context.
+Health providers, such as NGOs and ethnic health providers, are operating in addition to the national government's health system.
+The government, particularly at field level (township, village), recognizes the NGOs/ethnic health providers' contribution to reach some hard to reach populations.
+NGOs and ethnic health providers have health staff that are trained and experienced, but cannot be formally recognized in the public health system yet due to accreditation issues; in addition, significant numbers of health staff of ethnic organizations and NGOs may not meet MOHS Burmese language requirements.
 In some States (e.g., Kayin and Kayah), however, there have been some attempts to coordinate the efforts after ceasefire agreements have been made between the Government and ethnic armed groups.